WitherKing946/system_stats/README.md

-# Sysmon - System Resource Monitor
+# System Stats - System Resource Monitor

-Sysmon is a lightweight, zero-dependency system resource monitor.
+System Stats is a lightweight, zero-dependency system resource monitor.
 It provides a clean, styled output of key system stats directly in your terminal, without the need for installation or flags.
 It works on Linux, macOS, and Windows with minimal setup!

 ## Preview